bmth-arg-wiki/bmth-arg-wiki.github.io/pages/music/amo-in-the-dark.md

 > "I'm not looking salvation, just a little faith in anyone or anything."

-"In The Dark" is a song from the album 'Amo'.
+"In The Dark" is a song from the album [amo](amo) and also appears remixed on [lofiles](lofiles).

 Its music video contains many references to a mysterious organization called ARC/HIVE, just like [the D8 log](../for-sof/lauren_d8_log).

 ![arc-hive-arg.png](https://raw.githubusercontent.com/bmth-arg-wiki/wiki-assets/main/files/lauren_d8_log/gallery/s_lauren_d8.jpg)